kubernetes/ingress-nginx/docs/user-guide/cli-arguments.md

       --profiling                         Enable profiling via web interface host:port/debug/pprof/ (default true) --publish-service string            Service fronting the ingress controllers.
 Takes the form namespace/name.
 		The controller will set the endpoint records on the ingress objects to reflect those on the service.
       --publish-status-address string     User customized address to be set in the status of ingress resources.
 The controller will set the endpoint records on the ingress using this address.
       --report-node-internal-ip-address   Defines if the nodes IP address to be returned in the ingress status should be the internal instead of the external IP address
       --sort-backends                     Defines if backends and it's endpoints should be sorted --ssl-passtrough-proxy-port int     Default port to use internally for SSL when SSL Passthgough is enabled (default 442)
       --status-port int                   Indicates the TCP port to use for exposing the nginx status page (default 18080) --stderrthreshold severity          logs at or above this threshold go to stderr (default 2) --sync-period duration              Relist and confirm cloud resources this often.
 Default is 10 minutes (default 10m0s)
-      --tcp-services-configmap string     Name of the ConfigMap that contains the definition of the TCP services to expose.
+      --sync-rate-limit float32           Define the sync frequency upper limit (default 0.3) --tcp-services-configmap string     Name of the ConfigMap that contains the definition of the TCP services to expose.
 		The key in the map indicates the external port to be used.
 The value is the name of the service with the format namespace/serviceName and the port of the service could be a